gustafnk/microservice-websites/index.md

 Integrating on data in our example means that the Orders team will expose an API endpoint containing the shopping cart information for a logged in user.
 The Products team can then build their own component that use that API to display a shopping cart.

 This approach means that we will have as many shopping cart components as we have consumers of the shopping cart API (the Products team is one consumer here).
-This is both good and bad: we don’t have a lot of coupling, but there is a lot of duplicated effort as well.
+This is both good and bad: we don't have a lot of coupling, but there is a lot of duplicated effort as well.
 Integrating on data puts the cost on the consumers, which doesn't scale well if the consumers are all members of the same organisation.

-Also, if we’re not using [hypermedia controls](http://amundsen.com/hypermedia/hfactor/), we will have a duplication of business logic in the components.
+Also, if we're not using [hypermedia controls](http://amundsen.com/hypermedia/hfactor/), we will have a duplication of business logic in the components.
 Say that we have a rule that says that a user should not be able to proceed to checkout if the user has zero products in their basket.
 In this case, it means that the rule will be implemented by all shopping cart API consumers.

 <a name="integrating-on-code"></a>